c7md/GNC/README.md

 2. Put the .exe you have just downloaded in a folder, you can name the folder however you like.

-3. In that same folder put the usernames you want to check, like so: name1 name2 name3 name4
-[ ONLY ONE PER LINE]
-Make sure you save this file.
+3. In that same folder make a file named "usernames.txt" [ IT MUST BE NAMED LIKE THAT ] Then inside of that put each name you want to check. [ ONLY ONE NAME PER LINE, DONT PUT YOUR NAMES IN ONE LINE, ONLY PUT ONE NAME EACH LINE ]

-4. After that you may run the GUC-v1.exe you just downloaded and it should start checking the availability of each name.
+5. After that you may run the GUC-v1.exe you just downloaded and it should start checking the availability of each name.